 1. Keep the message simple

 Membership renewal emails should be direct and clear.
-Most are structured as letter-style emails, addressing a reader directly and sometimes including a personal sign-off from the sender, like in this email from SquareSpace, the website builder, which includes an e-signature.
+Most are structured as letter-style emails, addressing a reader directly and sometimes including a personal sign-off from the sender.
+This message from the Museum of Modern Art gets right to the point:

-b) Since readers have already engaged with you in some way, you already have a captive audience.
-Don’t waste space “grabbing attention” with an image, animated GIF, or beautiful header.
+It’s also good to keep in mind that since readers have already engaged with you in some way, you already have a captive audience.
+This means you don’t need to waste space grabbing attention with an image, animated GIF or beautiful header.
 Just communicate concisely and effectively.

 - Use a white background